cat /etc/fstab

 Booting in Network Mode

 To boot your server in network mode, log in to the OVHcloud Control Panel.
-Click Bare Metal Cloud on the top of the page.
-On the left-hand sidebar, select the server in question.
+Click Bare Metal Cloud on the left-hand sidebar and then click Dedicated and virtual servers.
+Then, click Dedicated servers and select your server from the ensuing list.
 From the "General information" box, click ... next to "Boot" and select Edit from the drop-down menu.

 On the ensuing page, select the "Boot in network mode" option as well as the kernel you wish to use and the root device of your server.
 In the below screenshot, we'll configure it using our prior example where

 /dev/sda3 was our root device.